-The weighted average remaining contractual life of the outstanding warrants at September 30, 2014 was 1.51 years.
+The weighted average remaining contractual life of the warrants outstanding at September 30, 2015 was 2.45 years.

-See also Notes 4 and 13.
+See also Note 13.

 (d) Share Option Plan

 The Company has established a rolling share option plan (the "Plan"), in which the maximum number of common shares which can be reserved for issuance under the Plan is 10% of the issued and outstanding shares of the Company.
 The minimum exercise price of the options is set at the Company's closing share price on the day before the grant date, less allowable discounts.
 Options granted may be subject to vesting provisions as determined by the Board of Directors and have a maximum term of five years.